AhmedSaeed74/Calculator/README.md

 5-Interface with the calculator through the keypad, perform arithmetic operations, and observe the results on the LCD display.

-link for a video showing how the calculator passes the test cases.
+Click the attached link to ensure successful execution by passing all test cases flawlessly.

 https://drive.google.com/file/d/1m8l5gqXNkB-4jlqSaLyHLjCkxiX1LdFt/view?usp=sharing